ankitsinghaniyaz/classandobjects/content/tutorial/setup_postgres_with_rails_on_ubuntu.md

 +++
-title = "Set Up Postgres With Rails On Ubuntu 20.04" description = "Set up ruby on rails to work with postgres on a fresh Ubuntu Linux distribution" tags = ["rails", "web development"] keywords = ["install postgresql on ubuntu", "setup postgres with rails", "postgres on linux","ruby on rails set up with postgres"] date = "2020-05-19T21:33:12+05:30"
+title = "Set Up Postgres With Rails On Ubuntu 20.04" description = "Set up Ruby on Rails to work with Postgres on a fresh Ubuntu Linux distribution" tags = ["rails", "web development"] keywords = ["install postgresql on ubuntu", "setup postgres with rails", "postgres on linux","ruby on rails set up with postgres"] date = "2020-05-19T21:33:12+05:30"